What is a firmer chisel?

 When the durability and longevity of sharp edge is the most desirable feature and all other features are put aside, the unmatched winner is fine-grained PM-HSS steel.
 Its resistance and durability properties are superior compared to all other tool steels.
 But, but, but, the sharpening of the PM-HSS steel is absolutely pain in the butt, it takes a forever and it is hard to get razor sharp with standard sharpening equipment.

 Genuinely sensible alternatives when searching for the best cutting-edge durability are the modern Veritas PM-V11 steel and laminated white paper steel used in Japanese firmer chisels.
 They are almost as durable and resistant as PM-HSS but are easier and more comfortable to sharpen.

 Read more from Derek Cohen´s fascinating article: Four Chisel Steels Compared: PM-V11, A2, White Steel, O1/HCS

 Ease of sharpening

 Some steels are easier to sharpen than others.
-When the ease of sharpening is the feature number one, the one and only choice is traditional oil quenched carbon steel called O1.
-It is the easiest to sharpen steel, even a beginner can, with a little practice, achieve a razor sharp edge what cannot really be said with the A2, PM-V11, and PM-HSS steels.
-The resistance properties of the O1 steels are lower and it doesn’t endure as well as modern, more durable steels.
+When the ease of sharpening is the number one feature, the one and only choice is traditional oil quenched carbon steel called O1.
+It is the easiest to sharpen steel and even a beginner can, with a little practice, achieve a razor sharp edge.
+That cannot really be said with A2, PM-V11, and PM-HSS steels.
+The resistance properties of the O1 steels are lower and don’t endure as well as modern, more durable steels.